SvetlinZarev/coding-challenges/leetcode/1300 - 1399/1337 - The K Weakest Rows in a Matrix.md

         // search to find the first index of a 0.
 That's our 1s count let count = count_ones(&row);

-        // One option is to always push and if the length i smore than `k`, then pop,
+        // One option is to always push() and if the length is more than `k`, then pop(),
         // but we can take advantage of tha fact that `.peek()` is O(1) and thus do
         // fewer O(log N) `.pop()` operations by popping only if the current element
         // is smaller than the PQ's largest one. if pq.len() < k as usize {
             pq.push((count, idx));
         } else {
-            // SAFETY: we will always have exact;y `k` elements in the PQ let &max_tuple = unsafe { pq.peek().unwrap_unchecked() };
+            // SAFETY: we will always have exactly `k` elements in the PQ let &max_tuple = unsafe { pq.peek().unwrap_unchecked() };

             // Because we did not deconstruct our "max" tuple, we can just do a